anetacamo/sydhaven/pages/posts/landskab-architekter.md

 ---
-sydhaven: true
-type: event
+type: studio
-title: Sydhavnens Festival
+title: Landskabs Arkitekter
-tags: [music, workshop, community]
+tags: [music, studio]
 image: circle.png
 text: Sydhaven festival is a festival to showcase all sorts of initiatives and culture that has been going on in the area.
-opening: every year
-link: www.google.com
 ---